issues that may or may not have any worldly bearing on us. And the great epics of

 And I do not think she had any brotherly feelings for Bhima anyway.
 Bhima was her savior, and although she may have loved Arjuna more than the others, Bhima had always been her protector, her true companion who ensured that she does not get hurt or pain.

-So when Draupadi told Bhima to be the elder brother, it most likely meant to be the eldest of the Pandavas.
+So when Draupadi told Bhima to be the elder brother, it was most likely meant to be the eldest of the Pandavas.
 And one wonders --- wouldn't Arjuna be a better choice?
 After all, Arjuna was Krishna's choice for a friend.
 Yudhishthir also says that Draupadi loved Arjuna more than other brothers.
 So why Bhima then?

 For this, you need to look closely from Draupadi's point of view.
 Bhima was her protector.